offle-assistant/offle-assistant/README.md

 the SentenceTransformerVectorizer constructor will take the model name as a parameter.
 This way, I'll be able to share one interface for all vectorizers.

+### Refactor Create parent classes, interfaces, for Vectorizer and VectorDB (Vectorizer Completed)
+I need to make the interfaces for QdrantDB and Vectorizer so that we can trivially add new Vectorizers and Vector Databases

 ### Create message history
 I want at least a log of conversations per-persona.
 One file per conversation.